Legal Visa Sponsorship Jobs in Oregon

 Which legal companies sponsor visas in Oregon?

-Large Portland firms like Stoel Rives, Tonkon Torp, Miller Nash Graham & Dunn, and Schwabe Williamson frequently sponsor H-1B and O-1 visas for specialized attorneys.
+Large Portland firms like Stoel Rives, Tonkon Torp, Miller Nash Graham & Dunn, and Schwabe Williamson frequently sponsor H-1B visa and O-1 visas for specialized attorneys.
 Federal agencies including the U.S. District Court for Oregon and the U.S. Attorney's Office also provide sponsorship opportunities.
 Corporate legal departments at Nike, Intel, and other Oregon corporations sponsor in-house counsel positions.

 How to find legal visa sponsorship jobs in Oregon?